rougier/scientific-visualization-book/rst/coordinates.rst

 size and orientation knowing that position must be set in data coordinates, size must be given in figure normalized coordinates and orientation in degrees.
-To complicate things, we want to express the elevation of the text above the histogram bars in term of data points. |newline|
+To complicate things, we want to express the elevation of the text above the histogram bars in data points. |newline|

 .. figure:: coordinates/transforms-hist.pdf
    :width: 100%